2022 United States Senate elections: California

 Incumbent Democrat Alex Padilla took office on January 20, 2021.
 He was appointed by Governor Gavin Newsom following the resignation of incumbent Democrat Kamala Harris on January 18, 2021, in advance of her swearing-in as Vice President of the United States.

 Due to a rule change, there were two ballot items for the same seat: a general election, to elect a Class 3 senator to a full term beginning with the 118th United States Congress, sworn in on January 3, 2023, and a special election, to fill that seat for the final weeks of the 117th Congress.
 Padilla ran in both races, as did the Republican nominee, attorney Mark Meuser.
+With his advancement out of the primary, Mark P. Meuser (/ˈmɔɪʒər/ MOY-zhər) became the first Republican since 2012 to advance to the general election, as both the 2016 and 2018 Senate elections solely featured Democrats as the top two candidates.
+This race was a rematch between the two, as both had previously run for the secretary of state in 2018.
 Padilla defeated Meuser in both races, winning election to his first full term.